-If you’re wondering how to use a children’s book as a mentor text to teach writing, let’s dive into what a mentor text is and how to use them to teach writing.
+If you’re wondering how to successfully use a children’s book to teach writing.
+It’s called using a mentor text.
+Let’s dive into what a mentor text is and how to use them to teach writing.

 Here’s what you’ll read in this article…